shivanshr58/ChatBot-Dialogflow-NLP-Project/README.md

 - **Website:**
   - `index.html`: Dummy website HTML code.
   - `style.css`: CSS styling for the dummy website.
+- **Dialogflow_Agent:**
+  - `Dora-chatbot.zip`: Contents of the Dialogflow agent ZIP file.
+This includes the intents, entities, and other configurations.

 ### How to Explore: